A visual reconstruction of the July 1974 Jackson sighting, where three silent lights estimated at 100 feet wide followed a vehicle at treetop level.

 Neither my friend nor myself had anything to drink and didn’t use any drugs.
 We were completely clear headed and lucid when all this occurred.

-Intelligent Interaction: Unlike a natural phenomenon, the lights actively “rotated” to stay pointed at the side of the car as it began to move, suggesting an awareness of the witnesses.
+Intelligent Interaction: A hallmark of this case is the “rotation” of the lights.
+Unlike a stationary water tower or a landing aircraft, the lights actively turned to stay pointed directly at the side of the car as it began to move.
+This behavior suggests a sophisticated sensor-track or an intentional awareness of the witnesses.

 Witness Reliability: The primary witness emphasizes a clear-headed, lucid state, noting that the brightness of the lights was so intense it obscured the body of the craft, a common characteristic in “Black Triangle” or large-scale unidentified craft reports.